-This Old School Cafeteria Pizza recipe captures the essence of all that was good in the school cafeterias of our youth.
+This Old School Pizza recipe captures the essence of all that was good in the school cafeterias of our youth.
 (Cafeteria ladies not included.)

 Jump to:

-What's the Story Behind this Recipe?
+What's the Story on this School Pizza Recipe?

 I was one of those kids who got hot lunch almost every day.
 Both my parents worked outside our home and mom wasn't the lunch-packing sort, so until I got old enough to where my mom would let me pack my own lunch, I was most often in the hot lunch line.
+From first through eighth grade, I figure I ate about 1000 hot lunches in our basement cafeteria.

 Most days, the actual food served for hot lunch wasn't all that awesome, but ever so often, it was great.
 I mean, truly Good.
 My favorite was Chili & Maple Bar Day (I'll get to that here on the blog someday - you're gonna love it!), and my second favorite was Pizza Day.